NuclearGandhi/technion_second_brain/Technion/MNF1/MNF1_OB Everything Everywhere All at Once.md

 # Introduction - Bulk Deformation Processes
 From [[MNF1_000 034030 Manufacturing Processes#Bibliography|(Kalpakjian & Schmid, 2016)]]:

-In this chapter we will go over metalworking processes where the workpiece is subjected to *plastic deformation*, under forces applied through dies and tooling.
-Deformation processes generally are classified by type of operation as either primary working or secondary working; they are further divided into three categories of cold (room temperature), warm, and hot working.

-**Primary-working** operation involve taking a solid piece of metal (generally from a cast state) and breaking it down successively into *wrought* material of various shapes by the basic processes of **forging**, **rolling**, **extrusion**, and **drawing**.

-**Secondary-working** operation typically involve further processing of the products from primary working into final or semifinal products, such as bolts, gears, and sheet metal parts.

 | Process      |       | General characteristics                                                                                                                                                                                                                                                                                          | Notes               |
 | ------------ | ----- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------- |
 | [[#Forging]] |       | production of discrete parts with a set of dies; some finishing operations usually necessary; similar parts can be made by casting or powser-metallurgy techniques; usually performed at elevated temperatures; dies and equipment costs are high; moderate to high labor costs; moderate to high operator skill |                     |